Planning for Change - reshaping council services in Midlothian

 Find out more

-- You can find more information on the council’s budget challenge and on the steps the council has already taken to make savings, on our Spending Choices web pages.
+- You can also find more information on the council’s budget challenge and on the steps the council has already taken to make savings, on our Spending Choices web pages.

 Get in touch